 Adventure, Drama, Sci-Fi (2h 24m)

 Ridley Scott loves a good sci-fi flick... and we love the ones he makes!
-In The Martian, Matt Damon stars as the lonely astronaut Mark Watney who's accidently left behind and stranded on Mars.
+In The Martian, Matt Damon stars as the lonely astronaut Mark Watney who's accidentally left behind and stranded on Mars.

 Desperately trying to reach NASA, Mark lives out his days completely isolated on Mars with barely enough supplies to live.
 Fortunately, he's an expertly trained botanist, and he manages to grow potatoes using a whole lot of science—but can they sustain him?